Blog

 • Row actions instead of repeated manual steps.

-• CSV import and lightweight Excel export paths.
+• CSV, Excel, and Google Sheets import, plus lightweight Excel export paths.

 • A private local starting point before sharing.